Built In Ranked 261 Fastest Growing Company in North America on Deloitte's 2019 Technology Fast 500™

 About Built In

 Working in tech is a way of life.
 Built In helps people live it with purpose.
 Across the most vibrant tech hubs in the US, Built In helps tech professionals stay on top of tech news and trends, expand their networks and carve out futures at companies they believe in.
-Built In attract a niche audience of 1 million tech professionals every month and, in 2019, the company hit a milestone, serving 1,000 companies annually.
+Built In attracts a niche audience of 1 million tech professionals every month and, in 2019, the company hit a milestone, serving 1,000 companies annually.
 Built In recently launched BuiltIn.com, a national hub for tech trend coverage and resources to help professionals grow in their careers.

 National Site: BuiltIn.com.
 Local Sites: BuiltInChicago.com | BuiltInLA.com |